IGE-OpenReproLab2025/ICOS-M2-internship-alise/README.md

 - **To characterize the fluxes origin depending on different periods**
 - **To determine the contribution of certain areas (road, wetland, ...) to the measured CO<sub>2</sub>**
 - **To facilitate the comparison with other models, in particular hydrological**
+- **To evaluate the annual carbon budgets and compare the observed functioning of the ecosystem with other similar stations**

 ---